code-inspect-binder/.github/profile/README.md

 ## 1. Initial Verification

-An initial verification revealed that, among the 296 OSF projects referenced in the dataset, **32 projects** contained missing or inaccessible files (see [File Not Found Projects](results/file_not_found_projects.txt)).
+An initial verification revealed that, among the 296 OSF projects referenced in the dataset, **32 projects** contained missing or inaccessible files, see [File Not Found Projects](https://github.com/code-inspect-binder/overview/blob/main/results/file_not_found_projects.txt).
 This finding indicates that a portion of the dataset had become outdated, likely due to file deletions, renaming of files, or modifications made to OSF repositories after the initial data collection.
 The absence of formal version control within many OSF repositories further complicates the recovery or exact reproduction of the original computational environments associated with these projects.